3:00pm, Sunday 21 May 2017

 Thomas Dausgaard introduces the concert and discusses composers and the roots of their music.

 Haydn Symphony No.88 (c.23’)

 Tickets £29, £24, £18.50 & £13 (Limited concessions available)

 **Buy for all 4 concerts in the season and only pay for 3**

-**£1 transaction fee applies on all online and phone bookings**
+A non-refundable £1.50 transaction fee applies to all telephone and online bookings